H4dr1en/learning-curves/README.md

 # learning-curves

-Learning-curves is a Python module that will help you visualizing the learning curve of your models.
+Learning-curves is Python module that extends [sklearn's learning curve feature](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.learning_curve.html).
+It will help you visualizing the learning curve of your models.

 Learning curves give an opportunity to diagnose bias and variance in supervised learning models, but also to visualize how training set size influence the performance of the models (more informations [here](https://www.dataquest.io/blog/learning-curves-machine-learning/)).